 - Traditional fare and vegetarian alternatives

-- Be sure to use the toilets
+- Be sure to use the toilets (seriously)

 - See also:

 The whole interior reflects Hundertwasser’s design philosophy with its rejection of conformity and straight lines.

 The tables take slightly different shapes, with colourful Hundertwasser surfaces thrown in among the wooden tops.
 Plants hang from the walls and ceiling, often climbing along the roofspace.

-All-in-all, it feels like a rediscovered plant conservatory, converted into a café and bent slightly out of shape by forces unknown.
+All-in-all, it feels like a rediscovered plant conservatory, converted into a café, and bent slightly out of shape by forces unknown.

-Nor does the design approach stop there – be sure to use the toilets for an extended Hundertwasser experience.
+Nor does the design approach stop there: be sure to use the toilets for an extended Hundertwasser experience.

-The location offered a traditional Austrian selection and a decent pinch of vegetarianism added for good measure.
-So there was Tafelspitz, Schnitzel and goulash, but also sweet potato curry and lentil soup.
+The location offered a traditional Austrian selection with a decent pinch of vegetarianism added for good measure.
+So you had Tafelspitz, Schnitzel and goulash, but also sweet potato curry and lentil soup.
 Frankfurters, but also falafel.
 Something for everyone, then.

-How to get to the Cafe Kunst Haus Wien
+How to get to the Café Kunst Haus Wien

 Address: Weißbergerlände 14, 1030 Vienna | Website